China continued Iran oil imports in July in teeth of U.S. sanctions: analysts

 NITC didn’t immediately respond to a request for comment.

-Jinzhou, Tianjin and Huizhou are locations for refineries and commercial storage owned by Chinese state oil firms China Petrochemical Corp (Sinopec Group) and China National Petroleum Company (CNPC) [CNPET.UL].
+Jinzhou, Tianjin and Huizhou are locations for refineries and commercial storage owned by Chinese state oil firms China Petrochemical Corp (Sinopec Group) and China National Petroleum Company (CNPC).
 Some of the country’s tanks holding Strategic Petroleum Reserves (SPR) - kept by many countries as stockpiles for emergency situations - are also located in these cities.

 Asked if it was among buyers of Iranian oil, Sinopec declined comment.
 CNPC did not respond to a request for comment.